natinium/social-api/README.md

 # Django Project Setup

 ## Overview
-This is a basic setup for a Django project with a virtual environment, Git repository, and an initial app structure.
+This is a basic setup for a Django project with a Git repository, and an initial app structure.
 Follow the steps below to get started.

 ## Requirements
 - Python 3.x